-A student may be expelled, suspended, placed on probation, disqualified or warned for any of the following
+A student may be expelled, suspended, placed on probation, disqualified or warned for any of the following causes:

 - Cheating, plagiarism, or forgery in coursework or school documents.
 Use of cell phones and any recording device is prohibited during any exam.

 - Obstruction, disruption, physical abuse, theft, misuse, unauthorized entry, sexual harassment, engaging in lewd, obscene or abusive behavior, or threat of same in relation to campus property, processes, or members of the school community.

 - The sale, possession, or use of illegal drugs or narcotics except when lawfully prescribed for medical care or research.
 Attending class or clinic under the influence of drugs or alcohol.
 (Specific regulations related to the clinic are found in the clinic manuals.)